Egersund: Name

+During the 1910s, the name of the municipality was changed from Egersund to Eigersund, but the town of Egersund within Eigersund Municipality kept the old spelling.
+The form of the name spelled without the diphthong [ei] (Egersund) is the Danish language form of the name and at that time the municipal name was changed to use the Norwegian language form.
+The town kept the old spelling for historic purposes.

+Municipal self-government (1838-1964)

-From 1838 until 1964 when the town of Egersund was an independent municipality, it was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality was governed by a municipal council of elected representatives, which in turn elects a mayor.
+From 1838 until 1964 when the town of Egersund was an independent municipality, it was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment, social services, zoning, economic development, and municipal roads.
+During its existence, this municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.

 Municipal council

 The municipal council (Bystyre) of Egersund was made up of representatives that were elected to four year terms.
 The party breakdown of the final municipal council was as follows: